arunit9/medidrone/README.md

 or run,
 - docker-compose down

-**NOTE: The file process Spring Boot application is set to delete the content of the file upload directory and drop and recreate the database tables at start.**
+### User Variables
+The following variables can be set on the docker-compose.yml

+**AUDIT_DB_ENABLE**
+The audit history of drone battery capacity is always logged to the medidrone log at INFO level.
+If AUDIT_DB_ENABLE = true, the logs are also added to database audithistory table.

+**AUDIT_PERIOD**
+The period of auditing the drone battery capacity in milliseconds.

+**SERVER_LOG_LEVEL**
+Log level of the medidrone log

+**SHOW_VALIDATIONS_ERRORS**
+Determines how much of information related to input validation errors are displayed to the API client.Possible values are: always, never, on-param

 ## Design
-Following decisions were made to the best of my best knowledge considering the requirements of the assignment.

 ### Load Medication
-A loading of medication to a drone is restricted to a one load request at a time.
+The loading of medication to a drone is restricted to one load request at a time.
 Multiple load requests cannot load the same drone even if there is capacity to load more items.
 This is done to avoid drones being left in loading state.

-The knapsack algorithm is used to calculate the optimal combination of medication items to be loaded within the weight limit of a given drone.
+The knapsack algorithm is used to calculate the optimal combination of medication items to be loaded not exceeding the weight limit of a given drone.
 All medication items are considered of equal value (priority), hence the algorithm only considers the weight as a variable.
 It is assumed that items are not divisble (fractions of items cannot be loaded).
-Algorithm can be broken down to 2 steps,
+The algorithm can be broken down to 2 steps,

-- Find the maximum possible weight of different medication item combinations (within the weight limit)
+- Find the maximum possible weight of different medication item combinations (not exceeding the drone weight limit)
 - Find the items which are included/excluded from the package at that weight

-Eg: If the drone's weight limit is 500mgr and the total weight of medication items is 400mgr.
+Eg: If the drone's weight limit is 550mgr and the total weight of medication items is 400mgr.
 All items can be loaded.

 If the total weight of medication items is 600mgr, the algorithm decides the optimal combination.